London Center Drama Program

 - Would they be willing to go in another semester

-- Either semester, but monitored by the BA coordinator and the chair to ensure balanced classes in fall and spring semesters.
+- Either semester, but monitored by the B.A. area coordinator and the chair to ensure balanced classes in fall and spring semesters.

 Theatre Arts faculty member Jack Hrkach offers more information and student input on the Ithaca College London Center on his webpage.